michaelhochlan/portfolio-one/README.md

 -   __F01 Navigation Bar__

     - The navigation bar has a consistent look on all three pages.
-It is fixed to give the visitor easy access especially on pages with a lot of content.
+It is fixed to give the visitor easy access especially on pages with a lot of content like the recipes page.
 The dropdown menu makes for even more accessability.

-		- The navigation bar will drop underneath the logo on devices with a max width of 900px
+		- The navigation bar will drop underneath the logo on devices with a max width of 900px and less.

       ![Navbar](/assets/images/navbar.jpg)